sfigg/commercialization-public/design/compatibility/1709/device-trustedplatformmodule.md

 **Description**

-**Mandatory:** The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.16 or later, including errata version 1.4 and all security patches published at least 120 days prior to testing.
+**Mandatory:** The TPM must comply with exactly one of:

+-   TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.16, including errata version 1.5 and all security patches published at least 120 days prior to testing.

+-   2. TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38, including Errata Version 1.1 and all security patches published at least 120 days prior to testing.

-**Mandatory:** Effective July 28, 2018 The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38, including Errata Version 1.0.
+**Mandatory:** Effective July 28, 2018 The TPM must comply with TCG Trusted Platform Module Library Specification, Family "2.0", Level 00, Revision 1.38, including Errata Version 1.1.

-**Information:** Revision 1.38 without Errata Version 1.0 is not acceptable at any time for certification.
+**Information:** Revision 1.38 without Errata Version 1.1 is not acceptable at any time for certification.

 **Mandatory:** The TPM 2.0 must implement all “Mandatory” features in the table below: